The term ‘ductless’ simply means no ductwork involved. Mr. Slim systems have two basic components:

 If you’re particular about your décor, a central system may be a better choice for you.
 But these homeowners found some pretty inventive ways of disguising them.

-Are ductless heat pumps worth it?
+Are ductless heat pumps worth it in Canada?

 Do ductless heat pumps save money?